Skip to content

 Environment Variables with Fallback

-Provide a fallback value after a colon (:) in case the environment variable is not set:
+Use the :- separator (bash-style) to provide a fallback value when the variable is not set:

 private int port;